Can Your Apple Watch Detect Sleep Apnea?

 How Do You Get a Sleep Apnea Diagnosis?

 Sleep apnea can only be diagnosed by a medical professional such as a family doctor or sleep specialist.
-People cannot self-diagnose the disorder using wearables like the Apple Watch.
+People cannot self-diagnose the disorder using wearables, even FDA-approved models like the Apple Watch.

 If your doctor believes you may be experiencing sleep apnea, they will likely recommend either an in-lab sleep study or an at-home sleep apnea test.
 These studies and tests provide the information needed to diagnose sleep apnea, but both have benefits and drawbacks.